When you think about a website redesign, what comes to mind?

 On the flip side, the cost of driving away these valuable customers with a poorly designed, search-last experience is steep.
 On average, more than a third of on-site searches(34%) end in failure, with wrong or missing answers.
 Let's say your business meets this "average" — that means you lose the attention of one-third of your customers who use site search.
 Keep in mind that these customers using site search may account for 45% of your e-commerce revenue.

 If that's the case, the cost of poor site search is potentially equal to a 15% loss of your e-commerce revenue overall (one-third of that 45%).
-That's not a mistake you want to make — especially considering the amount of time and money you're likely investing in your site redesign.
+That's not a mistake you want to make — particularly considering the amount of time and money you're likely investing in your site redesign.
 The stakes here are decidedly not small.

 "By offering a user-friendly site search experience, businesses can help customers find items they're looking for in a more streamlined way," Ornaith Killen writes for eConsultancy. "[Place your] visitors in control of their own shopping experience," she advises, "which helps increase customer loyalty and makes them more likely to convert and return to the site for more purchases."